YarnSpinnerTool/YSDocs/docs/api/csharp/typechecker.enumerablesextension.notnull.md

 ## Summary

-Returns an enumerator containing all items of  <code>sequence</code>  that are not null.
+Returns an enumerator containing all items of  `sequence`  that are not null.

 ```csharp